HugeCoderGuy/LightsCameraPlants/README.md

 sudo python3 lightsandcamera.py "-o /home/pi/Pictures"
 ```
 As stated previously, the /home/pi/Pictures call refers to the output directory that can be changed by creating a new folder, navigating to it in the terminal and then typing `pwd`.
-2. Right click the link that appears in the terminal after a few seconds and then click "Open URL".
+2. Right click the link that appears in the terminal after the "warming up camera..." statement and then click "Open URL".
 If you are just using the touchscreen, copy and paste the link into chromium
 3. Sign into your appropriate google account and allow the api to access your drive

 Insert Photo here of GUI